Brad Finstad MN-01

 2022 special

 After Congressman Jim Hagedorn died in office, Finstad announced his candidacy for the Republican nomination to serve the rest of Hagedorn’s term in the 2022 Minnesota’s 1st congressional district special election.[9][10][11]
-In the May 24 special Republican primary election, Finstad defeated state Representative Jeremy Munson and seven other candidates to win the nomination[12] with 38.1% of the vote to Munson’s 36.9%, Jennifer Carnahan‘s 8.0%, and Matt Benda’s 7.2%, with several other candidates splitting the rest of the vote.[13]
+In the May 24 special Republican primary election, Finstad defeated state representative Jeremy Munson and seven other candidates to win the nomination[12] with 38.1% of the vote to Munson’s 36.9%, Jennifer Carnahan‘s 8.0%, and Matt Benda’s 7.2%, with several other candidates splitting the rest of the vote.[13]
 Finstad won the August 2022 special election by around 4 points against Democratic-Farmer-Labor (DFL) nominee Jeff Ettinger, former CEO of Hormel and a first-time candidate.

 2022